oxidizing/sihl/README.md

 * ... is strict but not pure
 * ... is fun to use

-But the final and most important reason is the module system, which gives Sihl its modularity and strong compile-time guarantees about a project setup.
+But the final and most important reason is the module system, which gives Sihl its modularity and strong compile-time guarantees in the service configuration.
 Sihl uses OCaml modules for statically typed dependency injection.
 If your app compiles, the dependencies are wired up correctly.
 You can not use what's not there.

 Learn more about it in the [concepts](#concepts).

 ## Getting Started

-Following are the steps to quickly get started with a minimal running web server.
+Follow the steps to get started with a minimal running web server.

 ### Prerequisites